Project

 Major demand comes from electric cars (I guess batteries), but also phones and other electronic devices.

-#3 Updated by didi over 7 years ago
+#3 Updated by didi almost 8 years ago

 Tools For Thought (1985).
 Retrospective futurism.